-For the past two years, a team led by Naohiko Saito comprising 50 of Toyota’s top engineers has been painstakingly restoring one example and converting it into a solar-powered concept car called the 2000GT Solar Electric Vehicle.
+For the past two years, a team led by Naohiko Saito comprising 50 of Toyota’s top engineers has been painstakingly restoring one example of the Toyota 2000GT and converting it into a solar-powered car called the 2000GT Solar Electric Vehicle.

 It’s all part of the Crazy Car Project, which is supported by research and development teams from leading Japanese companies including Panasonic, Denso and Gentex.

 The Toyota 2000GT SEV recently came to the UK as part of the 2012 Goodwood Festival of Speed.
-Before it was taken back to Japan, we were lucky enough to get the chance to drive it…
+Before the solar-powered car was taken back to Japan, we were lucky enough to get the chance to drive it.

 There’s no doubt that the 2000GT is a beautiful car, but the first thing that strikes you is just how small it looks – it’s absolutely tiny.
 In profile though, it makes up for its diminutive appearance with near perfect proportions.
 The bonnet is beautifully sculpted and the teardrop shaped cabin contains seats mounted far back, almost directly above the rear wheels.

-That’s not to say history has been completely ignored.
+That’s not to say history has been completely ignored in this solar-powered car.
 Important details are very much in keeping with the original 2000GT – even if they have been updated to reflect this car’s modern power source.
 The seven dials across the dash remain, but they now display info on the battery charge and performance.
 The old handbrake lever stays, but operates electronically.

 The attention to detail is quite amazing – the gold and silver dusting used to finish the dash is particularly eye-catching.

 Even the fact that this car’s original six-cylinder engine has been removed and replaced by a silent electric motor has been addressed.
 The Crazy Car Project team recognized that a big part of the original 2000GT’s character was the sound it made.